AtoshDustosh/thesis-project/README.md

 But this is only one instance corresponding to one combination of variants.
 And  $C_n^m = C_n^{n-m}$

-Actually if there are N variants that intersect with the interval, we need to filter and process cases of more than this number:
+Actually if there are N variants that intersect with the interval, we need to filter and process variants' combinations of more than this number:

 $\sum_{i=1}^N{ C_N^i }$